-The profiles on the E-820 can be customized to meet your specific needs and the characteristics of your copier using Color Editor, either directly or through Profile Manager.
+You can customize the profiles on the E-750 to meet your specific needs and the characteristics of your copier/printer using Color Editor, either directly or through Profile Manager.
 For more information on editing profiles, see "Color Editor" on page 3-10.